Virginia Beach Uber and Lyft Accident Lawyer

 When we take an Uber or a Lyft service, we are putting a lot of trust in the driver.
 Unfortunately, ride-share drivers have been involved in crashes and other incidents such as assaults across the country, raising questions about their credentials and vetting.

-Uber and Lyft use amateur drivers, or drivers without commercial licenses who use their own vehicles.
+Uber and Lyft, as well as delivery services like DoorDash and GrubHub, use amateur drivers.
+These are drivers without commercial licenses who use their own vehicles.
 In the past, this has resulted in gray areas in insurance coverage.
 If you are injured in an accident with a ridesharing driver consult with a Virginia Beach Uber accident lawyer today.
 The experienced car crash attorneys with our firm are available to assist you in building a claim and guiding you through the legal process.

 How Many Ride-Hailing Vehicles Are Involved in Accidents?